benjaminknox/the-emissarys-odyssey/README.md

 This project is built upon [benjaminknox/cloud-wordpress](https://github.com/benjaminknox/cloud-wordpress), a versatile Docker-based solution for deploying WordPress across different environments.

 The outcome of this deployment is a live WordPress website hosted at [the-emissarys-odyssey.knox.pro](https://the-emissarys-odyssey.knox.pro/).
-It's important to note that this website primarily serves as a code demonstration rather than a showcase of storytelling prowess.
+It's important to note that this website primarily serves as a code demonstration rather than a showcase of storytelling.
 To create blog posts I've used ChatGPT, and I'll be sharing them periodically.

 ### Repository Contents